5.2 Algorithm Conventions

 Algorithms may be explicitly parameterized with an ordered, comma-separated sequence of alias names which may be used within the algorithm steps to reference the argument passed in that position.
 Optional parameters are denoted with surrounding brackets ([ , name ]) and are no different from required parameters within algorithm steps.
 A rest parameter may appear at the end of a parameter list, denoted with leading ellipsis (, ...name).
 The rest parameter captures all of the arguments provided following the required and optional parameters into a

 Algorithm steps may be subdivided into sequential substeps.
 Substeps are indented and may themselves be further divided into indented substeps.
-Outline numbering conventions are used to identify substeps with the first level of substeps labelled with lower case alphabetic characters and the second level of substeps labelled with lower case roman numerals.
+Outline numbering conventions are used to identify substeps with the first level of substeps labelled with lowercase alphabetic characters and the second level of substeps labelled with lowercase roman numerals.
 If more than three levels are required these rules repeat with the fourth level using numeric labels.
 For example:

 - Top-level step